List of urban local bodies in Bihar: Nagar Panchayats

-Urban agglomeration
+Urban agglomerations

 In the census of India 2011, an urban agglomeration is defined as follows:

 "An urban agglomeration is a continuous urban spread constituting a town and its adjoining outgrowths (OGs), or two or more physically contiguous towns together with or without outgrowths of such towns.
 An Urban Agglomeration must consist of at least a statutory town and its total population (i.e. all the constituents put together) should not be less than 20,000 as per the 2001 Census.
 In varying local conditions, there were similar other combinations which have been treated as urban agglomerations satisfying the basic condition of contiguity."

 Constituents of urban agglomerations in Bihar

 The constituents of urban agglomerations in Bihar, with a population of 100,000 or above, are noted below: